Retirement of “Present Live” in PowerPoint for the Web – Effective May 30, 2025

 Dear colleagues,

-Please be advised that the LISTSERV service will undergo a scheduled outage to migrate the LISTSERV server from AlmaLinux OS to Windows Server 2022.
+This is a final reminder that the LISTSERV service will undergo a scheduled outage to migrate the LISTSERV server from AlmaLinux OS to Windows Server 2022.
 At the same time, the LISTSERV application will be upgraded from version 16.0 to 17.5.
 This change is necessary to streamline system maintenance and ensure the secure operation of the LISTSERV service.

 Service outage window: